 What is the Mission: Impossible series about?

-Mission: Impossible II takes a dove-filled detour into John Woo’s over-the-top action take on the formula where Hunt is chasing a modified disease.
+Mission: Impossible II takes a dove-filled detour into John Woo’s over-the-top action formula departure, where Hunt is chasing a modified disease in Sydney, Australia.
 Mission: Impossible III pits Hunt against a twisted arms dealer (Philip Seymour Hoffman).

 How Paramount Plus compares to other streaming services